Question 1: What inpatient mental health resources are there currently in Somerset?

 Question 9: What are your plans for mental health provision going forward?

 Answer: The experiences of the last 12 months have reinforced that the direction of travel in Somerset’s mental health services is the right one for our people.
 The pandemic has affected everyone’s mental and physical wellbeing both here in Somerset and across the country.
 We have continued to receive significant increases in funding to transform our adult mental health services, in addition to the original £13m awarded in 2019, and this funding will continue for future years.
 This has helped us accelerate many of the positive transformational plans we had in place.

 Our focus is firmly on additional support being available to more people as early as possible.
 This will ensure that they are supported to manage their mental health at home or in their local community, meaning that people’s mental health does not deteriorate to the point where they require inpatient treatment and care.

 Last year we launched our Open Mental Health service.
 This provides access to specialist mental health services, housing support, debt and employment advice, volunteering opportunities, community activities and exercise for any adult in Somerset who are suffering from mental health problems.

 As part of this proposal, we are also expanding community mental health services across the county.
 We now have more mental health workers based in GP practices, people can access mental health support and services via digital technology and there is a new community based talking therapies service for people with complex mental health trauma.
 The breadth of these proposal help to ensure that access to mental health support is available to all who need it, not just those who have access to the internet.

-We have commissioned additional community support across Somerset, for which the Mendip element includes.
+We have commissioned additional community support across Somerset.
+In the Mendip area alone, we:

-- 35 additional community based staff located in the area
+- have recruited 35 additional community based staff located in the area

-- piloting the use of four step up/step down beds to provide a bridge between in-patient unit and local services
+- are piloting the use of four step up/step down beds to provide a bridge between inpatient wards and local services

 More information on the Open Mental Health work can be found using the following link – https://youtu.be/MdooCvn9zpg